 - Donor relations are important for increasing donor retention, recurring gifts, and new donors.
 Plus, you never know where your next major gift will come from.

-- Solid communication is at the heart of donor relations.
-Reach out consistently, personalize your outreach, vary your asks, and, occasionally, get offline and pick up the phone.
+- A solid communication strategy is at the heart of donor relations.
+To build authentic relationships, reach out on a regular basis with personalized communication, vary your asks, and occasionally, get offline and pick up the phone.

 - Get everyone at your organization involved in donor relationship building so that each donor feels connected to the whole organization—not just one individual.